 Hey There, thanks for tuning into the Confident Careerist Podcast.
 I’m your host Teena Evert Founder and CEO of CLAIM THE LEAD and today’s topic is about the myth that you have to work hard, to a burnout level, to be successful.

-How have you responded from an event that knocked you off your feet?
+- How have you responded to an event that knocked you off your feet?

 She shares her meaning of confidence, to believe in yourself and share your gifts with the world.
 She thinks that everyone has something important to share, and confidence is what helps you stand up and speak your truth.